Course Rating Resources

 When a golf course is rated, the rating team will evaluate the overall difficulty of the golf course for both a scratch golfer and a bogey golfer.
 The rating established for the scratch golfer is known as the Course Rating.
 There is also a rating for the bogey player known as the Bogey Rating.
 This Bogey Rating is not normally published but is used to determine a Slope Rating.
-The Slope Rating is an evaluation of the relative difficulty of a course for players other than scratch.
+Slope Rating; is the evaluation of the relative difficulty of a course for players other than scratch.

 In order to help understand the course rating process, below are some of the basic definitions used in the course rating process: